kauralasoo/txrevise/README.md

 ## Constructing transcription events
 This section contains step-by-step instruction for how to construct transcriptional events based from Ensembl transcrtipt annotations.
+### Dependencies
+Make sure that you have R 3.5 installed together with the following packages:

+ - List item

 ### Step 1: Download the GTF file

 ## Getting started